Khesir/khesir/README.md

 - Illustrator and pixelart mainly draw character and prefabs

-- Currently Learning C# Discord Bots, Implementing various API
+- Currently Relearning Webdevelopment, React and Node.js

 - Producing projects as many as possible.
 </td>